Women and Yugoslav Partisans

 Cambridge University Press 2015

 New Books in Eastern European StudiesNew Books in Gender StudiesNew Books in HistoryNew Books in Military HistoryNew Books in Peoples & PlacesNew Books in Politics & SocietyNew Books Network November 1, 2016 Ivan Simic

 Jelena Batinic’s Women and Yugoslav Partisans: A History of World War II Resistance (Cambridge University Press, 2015) examines the role women played in the Communist-led Yugoslav Partisan resistance.
-By placing gender and gender relations at the fore of her analysis, Batinic provides insightful history of a unique phenomenon–a guerrilla warfare in which tenths of thousands of women took direct military roles.
+By placing gender and gender relations at the forefront of her analysis, Batinic provides insightful history of a unique phenomenon—guerrilla warfare in which tens of thousands of women took direct military roles.
 Based on vast amount of archival sources, Batinic demonstrated how gender was the main organising force of the Partisan movement.
 In this interview, we have talked about the main arguments of the book, particularly focusing on gender relations within the movement.
 Additionally, the interview will also introduce our listeners to the Balkan conflict during the Second World War and explore how and why the remarkable story of the Partisan women fell into oblivion.